Hybrid cosmological attractors: Interpretation and some examples

 2) Now let us change our game.
 Let us trigger the end of inflation not at $s_{c} = 1$ but at $s^{*}_{c} = 3.2$.
 We put here a star to emphasize that this is a different regime, where inflation {\it ends} at the point $s^{*}_{c} = s_{50} \approx 3.2$.
 In that case (for $\gamma = 1$, $V_{\rm up} = V_{0}$) the point from which inflation goes for $N = 50$ e-foldings until it reaches $s^{*}_{c} = s_{50}= 3.2$ will be given by \be e^{ s^{*}_{50}} = {50\over 2} + s^{*}_{c} = 50 \ . \ee Equation for $n_{s}$ for $N = 50$ will read \be n_{s} = 1-{1\over N} = 0.98 \ . \ee That is a significant modification of $n_{s}$ achieved by changing the point at which $N$ e-foldings of inflation end.
 This is achieved because if not for the waterfall, inflation from the point $ s^{*}_{N}$ would last $2N = 100$ e-foldings.
 We just interrupted it midway, but the calculation of $n_{s}$ for the perturbations prior to the waterfall goes the same way as if it began at the beginning of inflation of duration $N = 100$.
 That is why instead of $n_{s } =1-2/50$ we have $n_{s } = 1- 2/100 = 0.98$.

 3) Let us change the game once more.
 Suppose that after (or during) the waterfall phase transition at $s^{*}_{c} = s_{50} \approx 3.2$ inflation does not end, but continues in the waterfall regime for additional $\Delta N = 20$ e-foldings.
+This may happen, in particular, in the models where the distance from the ridge to the minimum of the potential with respect to the field $\chi$ is greater than $M_{p}= 1$, see \cite{Garcia-Bellido:1996mdl,Clesse:2015wea} and also a discussion in the next section near equation \rf{2inf}.
 Then the inflationary perturbations that we are going to see at the horizon are the ones generated in the $\alpha$-attractor regime during $N =50-\Delta N = 30$ e-foldings prior to the waterfall.
 This corresponds to the point from which (if not for the waterfall), the field would roll during $N = 80$ e-foldings.
 This yields \be n_{s} = 1-{2\over 80} = 0.975 \ . \ee

 4) Finally, suppose that the waterfall occurs at $s_{c} = 1$.
 Naively, in that case one would not expect any major changes in $n_{s}$.
 However, this is not the case if the uplift $V_{\rm up}={M^{4}\over 4\lambda}$ is much greater than $V_{0} = 3m^{2} \alpha$.
 This condition is very similar to the standard assumption $H^{2} = {M^{4}\over 12\lambda} \gg m^{2}$ made in the original hybrid inflation scenario \cite{Linde:1991km,Linde:1993cn}.
 In particular, from \rf{half} one may conclude that for $\alpha = 1$, $s_{c} = 1$, $N = 50$ and $V_{up} \approx 11 V_{0}$ one would have \be n_{s} = 1-{1\over 50} = 0.98 \ . \ee